18Venus/Google-Girl-Hackathon-2025/README.md

 # FunQi - Function Quality Intelligence

 FunQi (Function Quality Intelligence) is a **machine learning-powered platform** that evaluates Python functions based on multiple code quality metrics.
 It provides **automated code quality scores** and **improvement suggestions**, making it useful for developers, software teams, and educators.
+It is a step towards enchancing developer productivity by building Intelligent IDE.

 ##  Features
--  **Code Quality Analysis**: Extracts features like **cyclomatic complexity, modularity, function naming, comment quality, and more** from function.
+-  **Code Analysis**: Extracts features like **cyclomatic complexity, modularity, function naming quality, comment quality, and more** from function.
--  **Machine Learning-Powered**: Uses **trained ML models** (Random Forest) for accurate predictions of code quality score (out of 10).
+-  **Quality Score Prediction**: Uses **trained ML model** (Random Forest) for accurate predictions of code quality score (out of 10).
 -  **Detailed Feedback**: Provides suggestions to improve **code readability, maintainability, and efficiency**.

 ---